Deploy Datawiza Access Proxy with a Web App using Kubernetes

 ), we will see a Warning: Potential Security Risk Ahead

 message.
 This is because we chose to use Self-Signed Certificates for our application.
-Once we accept the risks and continue, we should be prompted to sign in with Microsoft Azure.
+Once we accept the risks and continue, we should be prompted to sign in with Microsoft Entra ID.
 Our Header-Based app should have SSO enabled.

-If you are seeing the Azure AD login page but are unable to login (Microsoft keeps asking for your username and password repeatedly), ensure that you have created a user for your AD domain.
+If you are seeing the Microsoft Entra ID login page but are unable to login (Microsoft keeps asking for your username and password repeatedly), ensure that you have created a user for your AD domain.
 Logging in with the root account will not work.
 Your username should be in the form of user@your_domain.onmicrosoft.com

 .
-Note that if you are already logged into Azure AD in your browser, you may need to logout to see the login page.
+Note that if you are already logged into Microsoft Entra ID in your browser, you may need to logout to see the login page.

 Part IV: Granular Access Control and Further Steps